 VMware Tanzu Mission Control allows you to have complete control over the entire lifecycle of provisioned Tanzu Kubernetes clusters, from create to delete and everything in-between.

 When you create a cluster in Tanzu Mission Control, you have control over its entire lifecycle.
 In addition to scaling node pools up and down, creating and deleting namespaces, and other capabilities that are available in attached clusters, you can also create and delete clusters as necessary.
-To have complete cluster lifecycle capabilities, you need to create a cloud provider account connection.

 What Happens When You Create a Cluster using Tanzu Mission Control